HowHow06/AttendanceAuto/README.md

         ```sh
         python .\AttendanceAuto_v2.py
         ```
+4. IMPORTANT
-4. IMPORTANT, make sure that teams is visible when the script is running, and please dont interrupt the pc when the browser is opened.
+    1. make sure that MS Teams is visible when the script is running
+    2. please dont interrupt the pc when the browser is opened.
+    3. make sure you logged into your apspace on your default browser.

 ---
 # Some other notes: